spacetelescope/jdaviz/docs/imviz/plugins.rst

 Catalog Search
 ==============

-This plugin queries a specified region of the image, marks the sources from the results of the query, and provides the number of sources found.
+This plugin queries a catalog around the coordinates of the active image, marks the sources from the results of the query, and provides the number of sources found.
 After zooming into a specific region of the image, the query uses the center point of the region with a radius determined by the farthest edge point of the region.
 Clicking on :guilabel:`CLEAR` will remove all markers on the active viewer.